signatureh/AML-Media-ADRs/01-ADR-Language.md

 ## Decision Outcome

-Chosen option: {"Node.js, GoLang, and HTML/CSS", because they collectively address the concerns of scalability, performance, and developer productivity.
+Chosen option: {"Node.js, JavaScript, GoLang, and HTML/CSS", because they collectively address the concerns of scalability, performance, and developer productivity.
 Node.js excels in real-time, asynchronous operations, GoLang provides lightweight and performant backend processing, and HTML/CSS ensure a responsive and universally accessible frontend.}

 <!-- This is an optional element.
 Feel free to remove. -->
 ### Consequences